 The flyer says “Custom cut crooks from trees in Northern Wisconsin.
 Tell us your dimensions or send us your patterns, We’ll ship directly to you.
 Visit our website or call (715) 373-0126 for pricing.

 I took Josh up on his offer.
 It turns out that he already had a set of my plans.
-The inner surface of the ribs he sent fit perfectly to my rib patterns.
+The hull facing surface of the ribs he sent me fit perfectly to my rib patterns.
 All I had to do was trim the interior facing part of the rib and round it.
-I used spoke shaves, large and small, and a scraper to do that.
+I used spoke shaves, large and small, and a scraper, to do that.

 He also sent stems, fore and aft.
 These needed a little trimming and the rabbet cut in them.

 Josh said he could supply me quarter sawn clear eastern white pine 3/8″ thick.
 It turns out that he knew some very old white pine trees that had their tops blown out in winter storms.
 They were nearby and were scheduled to be harvested.